 The date is November the 8th 1954 and this was the day when the original business and premises were bought back from BRS.

-From this date on these two vehicles had been repainted into the familiar livery ready for the start of the new operation.
+From this date on these two vehicles passed back from BRS into family ownership and had been repainted into the familiar livery ready for the start of the new operation.

 Note the Longridge depot, Burnley Group Unit C132 name-board still over the garage.

-ERF eight wheeler Reg No ABV 602 was powered by a 6LW Gardner engine.
+Another shot of ERF eight wheeler Reg No ABV 602 which was powered by a 6LW Gardner engine.

-In those days anything without a Leyland badge on the front was undesirable so after de-nationalisation the ERF was not in the fleet long and was traded in for a 1951 registered Leyland Octopus Reg No NFM 205 which is seen in the picture below. v
+In those days anything without a Leyland badge on the front was undesirable so after de-nationalisation the ERF was not in the fleet long and was traded in for an ex Chester Farmers 1951 registered Leyland Octopus Reg No NFM 205 which is seen in the picture below. v

 The ERF eight wheeler ERF Reg No ABV 602, seen in the previous picture, was traded in for this 1951 registered Leyland Octopus Reg No NFM 205.